-Tuition: Level 1 to 3 = \$695 approx, Level 4 = \$435 approx Where: Campbell River, Port

-Starts: Continuous entry
+Tuition: Level 1 to 3 = \$695 approx, Level 4 = \$435 approx Where: Campbell River, Port Alberni Starts: Continuous entry

-- Advance your skills and qualifications in the welding trade - Work towards your Interprovincial (Red Seal) designation - Just getting started in welding?
+- Advance your skills and qualifications in the welding trade - Be in demand.
+The BC 2024 Labour Economic Outlook predicts welders will be among the most in demand occupational groups requiring postsecondary training in BC, with more than 3,300 job openings available to 2024. - Work toward your Interprovincial (Red Seal) designation - Just getting started in welding?
 See Welder Foundation.

 - Quality education.
-Our student success rate confirms the quality of instruction at North Island College as our graduates have some of the highest completion rates in the province. - Excellent facilities.
+Our student success rate confirms the quality of instruction at NIC as our graduates have some of the highest completion rates in the province. - Excellent facilities.
 Exceptional value.
 We have up to date shops and equipment and highly experienced instructors.
-Our tuition is among the lowest in the province and accommodation in this beautiful part of Vancouver Island are very reasonable. - Industry approved training.
+Our tuition is among the lowest in the province and accommodation in this beautiful part of Vancouver Island are very reasonable. - Industry-approved training.
 NIC works closely with a program advisory committee, comprised of industry professionals and local employers, to ensure you receive the best, most current training possible.